fsereno/app_nextBlog/README.md

-# app_nextBlogg
+# app_nextBlog
-This is a repository for a Next.js Blogg application
+This is a repository for a Next.js Blog application